Kaaren Verne: Life and career

 Verne and James Powers adopted Peter Lorre's daughter, Catharine Lorre Baker (1953–1985), following his death in 1964.

 An Associated Press news story published January 19, 1955, tells that Verne obtained a divorce decree from Harold R. Susman, who was described as "sales director for a clothing manufacturer."

 Kaaren Verne remained in films until her death, appearing in Ship of Fools (1965).

 Death

-Verne died at age 49 of a reported heart ailment in Hollywood, California.
-She was interred in Calvary Cemetery, St Paul, Minnesota.
+Verne died at age 49 of a reported heart ailment in the Hollywood neighborhood of Los Angeles.
+She was interred in Calvary Cemetery, St. Paul, Minnesota.